duckduckgo/iOS/README.md

 You can also run the unit tests to do the above and ensure everything seems in order: `./run_tests.sh`

 ### SwiftLint
-We use [SwifLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need it [installed](https://github.com/realm/SwiftLint#installation).
+We use [SwifLint](https://github.com/realm/SwiftLint) for enforcing Swift style and conventions, so you'll need to [install it](https://github.com/realm/SwiftLint#installation).

 ### Fonts
 We use Proxima Nova fonts which are proprietary and cannot be committed to source control, see [fonts](https://github.com/duckduckgo/iOS/tree/develop/fonts/licensed).